muzammilar/geometric-shapes/README.md

 ## Step 4:
 # Run the containers.
 # Run the grpc servers and clients
+# Note: This will start the protobuilder and basebuilder containers as well.
 docker-compose up --build --detach

 # Shutdown everything (and remove volumes)